Bishop Heelan students will have all-classroom education; masks to be required inside

 In the event of an increased threat of COVID-19, Bishop Heelan also has contingency plans for on-site learning, hybrid learning and virtual online learning.

-"Our school team continue to receive information almost daily," Flanery said.
+"Our school team continues to receive information almost daily," Flanery said.
 "Our plans and guidance could change as more information is received."

 PHOTOS: 42 historic images of Sioux City schools